Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 Just because you're going to subsidize somebody with somebody else's money doesn't mean the costs are going down.

-Speaking of which, before this whole thing started today, you know what my lead item here in the snack of stuff was?
+Speaking of which, before this whole thing started, you know what my lead item here in the stack of stuff was?

 Let me find it here for you.

-This is a uh French news agency story that hit 10 minutes before the program ended yesterday.
+Ah, this is a French news agency story that hit 10 minutes before the program ended yesterday.

-No, it was it was snerdily it was uh it was Harry Reed who accused uh Lamar Alexander not having his facts straight on reconciliation.
+No, it was, snurdy, it was Harry Reid who accused Lamar Alexander not having his facts straight on reconciliation.

-Now subconsciously humans want to share the wealth study.
+Now, subconsciously, humans want to share the wealth.

 Humans may have a selfish gene, but we also experience satisfaction in sharing the goodies, even if this means giving away some of our own, according to a study released Wednesday.